 SekureCard Services (listed as Sekure Merchant Solutions on its profile) is an accredited business with the Better Business Bureau.
-As of this review, the company has an “A+” rating with the BBB and has had 32 complaints filed against it in the last 36 months (up from 15 as of our last review).
-Fourteen of those complaints stemmed from advertising or sales issues, three from billing or collection issues, and another 14 from problems with Sekure’s products or services.
-Of the total complaints, 31 were successfully resolved, while one was not.
-The recent rash of complaints filed against the company (17 in the last year) appears to be mostly related to its persistent telemarketing efforts and phone support.
-In light of this information, we have slightly adjusted the BBB’s rating to a “B-.”
+As of this review, the company has an “A+” rating with the BBB and has had 82 complaints filed against it in the last 36 months (up from 60 as of our last review).
+Forty-six of those complaints stemmed from advertising or sales issues, six from billing or collection issues, and another 29 from problems with Sekure’s products or services.
+Of the total complaints, 48 were successfully resolved, while 34 either were resolved to the dissatisfaction of the merchant or did not receive a final response from the merchant.
+SekureCard has also received 109 positive informal reviews on its profile as well as 49 negative reviews.
+The sharp increase in complaints filed against the company (34 in the last year) appears to be mostly related to its persistent telemarketing efforts and phone support.
+In light of this information, we have adjusted the BBB’s rating to a “C.”

 About Phillip Parker

+Copyright © CardPaymentOptions.com, Inc. (Digital Fingerprint: 0d38c6720f0d78a701b74d58653af608).
 Getting paid to re-write this page?
 Click here to earn a reward.